Honda NSX (2016-2022) running costs, insurance, warranty & tax

-The Honda NSX should cost much the same to run as most other cars with such elite performance ability
+The Honda NSX should cost much the same to run as most other cars capable of equivalent performance

 |Insurance group||Warranty||Service intervals||2021/22 company-car tax cost (20%/40%)|